karknu/ouroboros-network/ouroboros-consensus-cardano/tools/db-analyser/Documentation.md

 ### --only-immutable-db

-By default db-analyser will process all blocks from the current chain.
-That is from the genesis up to the current tip.
-In order to do this it must first properly initialize the whole ChainDB.
+By default db-analyser will process all blocks from the chain database (`ChainDB`), from the genesis block up to the chain tip.
+In order to do this it must first properly initialize the whole database.
 That means that before it even starts processing blocks it will:

 1. look for latest snapshot stored in DB_PATH/ledger
 2. load that snapshot into memory